Tyler Stephenson Player Props: Reds vs. Phillies

 Tyler Stephenson At The Plate

-- Stephenson leads Cincinnati with an OBP of .448, plus a team-best slugging percentage of .462.

-- Among qualified batters, he ranks 13th in batting average, while his on-base percentage ranks 23rd and he is 84th in slugging.
+- Among qualified hitters in MLB, his batting average ranks 62nd, his on-base percentage ranks 46th, and he is 150th in the league in slugging.

-- Stephenson enters this game on a seven-game hitting streak.
-In his last outings, he's hitting .389.

-- Stephenson has gotten a hit in all seven games this year, with more than one hit three times (42.9%).
+- In 81.8% of his 11 games this season, Stephenson has picked up at least one hit.
+He's also had three multi-hit games.

+- In 11 games played this year, he has not hit a long ball.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.